 Better options are available, like bacteriophaging.
-We believe that bacteriophaging is the future of raw pet food sterilization to maintain the integrity of raw food better than HPP.
+We believe that bacteriophaging is the future of raw pet food pathogen mitigation to maintain the integrity of raw food better than HPP.

 Why is bacteriophaging better than HPP?

-Bacteriophaging is better than HPP for sterilizing raw pet food because it targets and eliminates only unwanted bacteria while leaving beneficial bacteria unharmed.
+Bacteriophaging is better than HPP for eliminating harmful bacteria in raw pet food because it targets and kills only unwanted bacteria while leaving beneficial bacteria unharmed.
 HPP, on the other hand, indiscriminately kills all bacteria using high pressure.

 What phages does Oma’s Pride use on raw pet food?

 Oma’s Pride uses phage sprays that target salmonella, listeria, and E. coli, which are three harmful bacteria potentially found in raw meat.